Bílovec: Administrative division

+Výškovice forms an exclave of the municipal territory.

 Geography

-Bílovec is situated mostly in the Nízký Jeseník mountain range.
-A small part of the territory extends into the Moravian Gate.
-Bílovec lies on the banks of the Bílovka River.
+Bílovec is located about 16 km west of Ostrava.
+It lies mostly in the Nízký Jeseník range, only a small part of the territory extends into the Moravian Gate.
+The town is situated on both banks of the Bílovka River.
 Bílovec Reservoir is located on the outskirts of the town.

 History

 The first written mention of Bílovec is from 1324.
 The town was probably founded by Vok V of Kravaře between 1293–1324.
-It was located on the crossroads of two trade routes and belonged to Duchy of Troppau.
+It was located on the crossroads of two trade routes and belonged to the Duchy of Troppau.
 Bílovec was heavily fortified with walls with two gates and a fortress.

 In 1575–1576, the then-owner Bernard Pražma of Bílkov had rebuilt the fortress into a four-wing Renaissance castle.
 From 1652 until the 20th century, the estate was held by the Sedlnický of Choltice family.
-The town gained various privileges, which allowed it further development.
-After the large fire in 1729, the castle was baroque reconstructed.
+The town gained various privileges which allowed it to develop further.
+After a large fire in 1729, the castle was reconstructed in the Baroque style.

 In the second half of the 19th century, Bílovec was industrialized.
-A cloth factory(later a hat factory and then an iron factory), a steam saw, a book printer and a liqueur factory were established.
-In 1890, the railway was opened.
+A cloth factory (later a hat factory and then an iron factory), a steam saw, a book printer and a liqueur factory were established.
+In 1890, the railway connection was opened.

-Until 1918, Bílovec was part of the Austro-Hungarian Empire (the Austrian side after the compromise of 1867), in the district with the same name, one of the eight Bezirkshauptmannschaften in Austrian Silesia.

-In 1938, it was occupied by the Nazi Germany as part of the Reichsgau Sudetenland, the portion of Czechoslovakia turned over to Germany in wake of the Munich Agreement.
+Until 1918, Bílovec was part of Austria-Hungary, in the district with the same name.
+In 1938, it was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland, the portion of Czechoslovakia turned over to Germany in the wake of the Munich Agreement.
 After the conclusion of World War II, the German speaking population was expelled from the region in 1945 according to the Beneš decrees and replaced by Czech settlers.

-After World War II, the construction of prefabricated houses took place, which disrupted the ancient character of the town.
+After World War II, prefabricated houses were constructed, which disrupted the ancient character of the town.

+Demographics

+Transport

+The D1 motorway (the section from Brno to Ostrava) passes southeast of the town, outside the municipal territory.

+Bílovec is the terminus of a short railway line from Studénka.

 Education

-There is one secondary school in Bílovec, the Gymnasium of Nicolas Copernicus.
+There is one secondary school in Bílovec, the Gymnasium of Mikuláš Koperník.

 Sights

 The town square is lined by preserved burgher houses.
 The landmarks of the square are the town hall and the Church of Saint Nicholas.
 The Renaissance town hall with gothic cellars dates from 1593.
 In a baroque burgher house from the 18th century there is the town museum.

 The originally Gothic church was built in the 14th century.
 In 1771, baroque modifications of the church were made.
 The tower was built in 1614–1615.
 It is 50.67 m high and open to the public.

 In the middle of the square is a giant chessboard, with an area of 8 by 8 m the largest one in the Czech Republic.

 Bílovec Castle is open to the public.
-It containts several expositions and a gallery.
+It contains several expositions and a gallery.